starwards/starwards/CONTRIBUTING.md

 -   browser - The web client for the game (including 3D)
 -   model - The game core logic and API objects, may be used by client and/or server
 -   server - The game's server
 -   e2e - not strictly a module.
-The End-to-End test logic and scripts are.
+The End-to-End tests reside here.

 ### Scripts